EMI Calculator

 | Shorter Tenure | Higher | Lower | Borrowers who want to close the loan faster and reduce overall interest cost |

-| Longer Tenure | Lower | Higher | Borrowers who want lower monthly pressure and more flexibility in monthly cash flow |
+| Longer Tenure | Lower | Higher | Borrowers who want lower monthly pressure and more monthly cash-flow flexibility |

 Ways to Lower EMI More Sensibly

-- Compare different interest rate scenarios
+- Compare different interest rate scenarios before applying

 - Make part-prepayments when possible